peytoncordero/DRI25/command-line.md

 ![A word is written colorfully.
 It says "Text!
 In simple plain lines and letters we see a mark that selects all "Text!" to annotate that that is a "string".
 Then, on the "x" it annotates "character".
 On the bottom you can read "character equals code unit" and "a code unit has a number of bites". ](/images/command-line/Text-computers.png "text")

 For computers, text is merely the strings of *characters*.
 Characters are individual symbols that are represented by bytes to the computer.
 For example, in this image, we have a string of 5 characters.
-Characters are letters(a, ñ, ș, î), numbers (1,٣,3), spaces, tab (tab), punctuation marks (¿?, "”), and symbols (@ , %, \), control characters (bell, new line, end of text), even emojis can count as characters.
-So in "This %%??# i5 s7ilL t3xt for a computer” the computer will count 39 characters, including the spaces.
+Characters are letters(a, ñ, ș, î), numbers (1,٣,3), spaces, tab (tab), punctuation marks (¿?, ""), and symbols (@ , %, \), control characters (bell, new line, end of text), even emojis can count as characters.
+So in "This %%??# i5 s7ilL t3xt for a computer" the computer will count 39 characters, including the spaces.

-As humans, we are used to thinking of written texts as interweaving the words, syntax, and discourse that together form a fabric ("text" comes from the same Latin root that "textile": *texere*, "to weave”).
+As humans, we are used to thinking of written texts as interweaving the words, syntax, and discourse that together form a fabric ("text" comes from the same Latin root that "textile": *texere*, "to weave").
 Because of this, we usually interpret the formatting of a written piece along with the text to give meaning.
 Formatting includes fonts, sizes, bold and cursive letters, etc. These characteristics are part of the text as a textile, they work for our human interpretation of a text.

 As English-speaking humans, we recognize here a word ("text") with an exclamation mark.
 The computer does not recognize a word, it looks at the string for code units.